 I take the group through a series of exercises and activities to encourage them to write about their experience at Full Circle Retreats.
 The results are truly impressive.
 Everyone writes in their own voice, describing an aspect of the day in eloquent language that affects us all.
 One lady says she hasn’t written anything creative since she was at school over 30 years ago.
 In the July/August edition of Kindred Spirit Magazine, Editor Claire Gillman writes, “Everyone was nervous about sharing their written words, but Zoë put each of us at our ease and coaxed some heartfelt prose from all of us … Each piece of writing was different but the uniting themes were feelings of euphoria, exhilaration and rapture inspired by the whole day.”
 It is a real pleasure to help the group express a little of what Full Circle Retreats means to them and be a part of this exceptional day.

 Full Circle Reatreats have been featured on BBC and ITV, on the cover of Lancashire Life Magazine, in The Sunday Times, Spirit and Destiny Magazine, Westmorland Gazette and reviewed in Kindred Spirit Magazine 2019 Retreat Guide.
 Watch this ITV News Report to see for yourself why they are so special!

 More about Full Circle Retreats

 Each Full Circle Retreats Day is themed around a different creative activity.
 There are currently five for you to choose from, including photography, , floristry, painting and felting.
-You can book here for my 2020 Full Circle Retreat Creative Writing Day.
+Book here for my 2020 Full Circle Retreat Creative Writing Day.